ekinndev/firm-website/README.md

 1. Docker Desktop must be installed. https://www.docker.com/get-started
 2. Node.js LTS must be installed https://nodejs.dev/download(if you want to use pre commit hook)

-Then just type at / folder
+Then just type the command below at / folder While docker is open

     docker-compose up